-The beaches may not be as many, nor the landscape as lovely as some other Greek islands but this is still a quietly impressive destination.
+The beaches may not be as many, nor the landscape as lovely as some other Greek islands but this is still a quietly impressive destination for discerning holidaymakers.

 The main attractions are the traditional Greek way of life, the varied landscape, the quaint hill villages and a sprinkling of splendid beaches.